usi-verification-and-security/upprover/trunk/cprover/src/util/README.md

 You can refer to this \ref irep_idt as `ID_type`.
 The other kind of line you see is \c "IREP_ID_TWO(C_source_location, #source_location)", which means the
 \ref irep_idt for the string “\#source_location” can be referred to as `ID_C_source_location`.
-The “C” is for comment, meaning that it starts with “\#”.
+The “C” is for comment, meaning that it should be stored in the [comments](\ref irept::dt::comments).
 Any strings that need to be stored as [irep_idt](\ref irep_idt)s which aren't in `irep_ids.def` are added to the end of the table when they are first encountered, and the same index is used for all instances.

 See documentation at \ref dstringt.